rugo/pyneat/README.md

 ## How to use
 This has only been tested on Linux machines.
 Feel free to port it.

+If you're using 64 bit Linux with installed liballegro, you can just run the examples.

-To use this, you need to compile my small abstraction lib [libnesfrontend](http://github.com/rugo/libnesfrontend) and a libretro NES core, preferably [QuickNES](https://github.com/libretro/QuickNES_Core).
+Otherwise you need to install libalegro5, compile my small abstraction lib [libnesfrontend](http://github.com/rugo/libnesfrontend) and a libretro NES core, preferably [QuickNES](https://github.com/libretro/QuickNES_Core).
+This is described on the [libnesfrontend](http://github.com/rugo/libnesfrontend) page.

-Compile both of them and copy them into the ``clibs`` folder:
+Compile them and copy them into the ``clibs`` folder:

 ```bash
 cp libretro_quicknes.so gaming/clibs/libretrones.so